Private and Family Office Jobs and Careers

 Director of Operations

-We run director of operations family office recruitment when delivery is slipping across projects, vendors, residences and multi-jurisdiction coordination.
-This role turns decisions into action and keeps standards consistent under time pressure.
-For scope examples and operating models, see our Director of Operations page.
+Director of operations family office recruitment fits when delivery is slipping across projects, vendors, residences and multi-jurisdiction coordination.
+This role turns decisions into outcomes and enforces standards under time pressure.

 Director of Administration

-We support director of administration family office recruitment when the office needs tighter documentation, controls and continuity across team changes.
-This role strengthens records, approvals hygiene and access discipline.
-For coverage and control models, see our Director of Administration page.
+Director of administration family office recruitment fits when the office needs tighter documentation, controls and continuity across team changes.
+This role makes confidentiality workable at speed through clean workflows and disciplined access.

 Director of Residences

-Residential operations can sit close to the office, but if the remit centres on estates operations, household staffing and residential standards, it belongs under our Private Estates coverage.
+Residential operations can sit close to the office, but if the centre of gravity is estates operations, household staffing and residential standards, it belongs under Private Estates coverage.

 Private office structure: reporting lines, stakeholders and interfaces

 We map reporting lines and interfaces before search so you hire for real accountability, not a title.
 Most structures keep the principal as ultimate authority, but day-to-day decisions should sit with one operator and a defined escalation path.
+We typically capture this as a one-page authority map: decision rights, spend thresholds, escalation rules, and who can instruct whom.
 Key interfaces to clarify upfront:

 • Principal and family members, including access boundaries and cadence